danieldotnl/ha-multiscrape/README.md

 ## Important note

-If you don't manage to scrape the value you are looking for, please use the home assistant forum.
+If you don't manage to scrape the value you are looking for, please [enable debug logging](#debug-logging) and try to investigate it.
+If that doesn't help, use the home assistant forum.
 I cannot give everyone personal assistance and please don't create github issues unless you are sure there is a bug.
 Check the [wiki](https://github.com/danieldotnl/ha-multiscrape/wiki) for a scraping guide and other details on the functionality of this component.

 # HA MultiScrape custom component